Sean Murphy/Getty Images

 You want to leave a legacy

 Your heirs will be required to take tax-free distributions from the account throughout their lives, but that isn't necessarily a bad thing.
-They get an annual tax-free bonus to remember you by.
 There should still be plenty left when they reach retirement age, says J.J.
 Montanaro, a CFP professional with USAA.

 Most of his clients who opt for this strategy aren't concerned about their own taxes.
 "Their primary goal is to best position the money for their heirs, even if it means they pay more taxes," Montanaro says.

 Find a financial planner to help you reach your retirement goals.